Gasteria batesiana 'Barberton'

 Gasteria batesiana G.D.Rowley

-Gasteria batesiana 'Barberton' is a slow-growing, succulent plant with unique, dark green, almost black, rough-surfaced, spiraled, pointed, tongue-shaped leaves up to 6 inches (15 cm) long.
-It produces bell-shaped, pink flowers in the summer.
+Gasteria batesiana 'Barberton' is a slow-growing succulent with unique, dark green, almost black leaves with rough surfaces.
+The leaves are spirally arranged, tongue-shaped, pointed, and up to 6 inches (15 cm) long.
+Flowers are pink, bell-shaped, and appear in the summer.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).